 I happen to be a highly sensitive person, which means I have a heightened nervous system and senses.

-I need my husband to be clean shaven, showered, and have his teeth brushed before we begin a sexual experience.
+That means I need my husband to be clean-shaven, showered, and have his teeth brushed before we begin a sexual experience.

 I like my husband to have a regular haircut because I love the feeling of running my hands through a cleanly cut head of hair.